estods3/JetTank/README.md

 # JetTank
 An adaptation of Jetbot built on NVIDIA Jetson Nano.

-## Description
-A set of sample programs and a ROS-based software architecture used to demonstrate ROS-based controls and debugging.
 <p align="center">
  <img src="https://github.com/estods3/JetTank/blob/master/documentation/JetTankBuild.jpg" alt="drawing" width="300"/>
 </p>

-picture of JetTank
+## Description
+A set of sample programs and a ROS-based software architecture used to demonstrate ROS-based controls and debugging.

 <p align="center">
  <img src="https://github.com/estods3/JetTank/blob/master/documentation/nodegraph.png" alt="drawing"/>
 </p>
-screenshot of node graph

 ## Differences from Official NVIDIA Jetbot
 There are some minor hardware differences between this implementation of NVIDIA's official Jetbot, however, the ROS-based software architecture and algorithms used in this repository could be modified to work for the official version.
 The major differences are listed below: